sermon: Leadership and the Covenants (Part Nine)

 Given 02-Apr-16; Sermon #1315; 67 minutes

-John Ritenbaugh, emphasizing that God continually uses perennial types, patterns, and examples, indicates that humankind, nature, and Satan (including his demonic legions) have been mortally impacted by sin, and that the entirety of nature awaits redemption through the appearance of God's offspring.
+God continually uses perennial types, patterns, and examples.
+Humankind, nature, and Satan (including his demonic legions) have been mortally impacted by sin, and the entirety of nature awaits redemption through the appearance of God's offspring.
 Nature has become a slave of death and decay after the sin of Adam and Eve, whose offspring have been forced to share a prison cell with demonic forces, subject to a death penalty imposed as a consequence of sin.
 Neither Satan nor his demons cause us to sin; we chose to sin, and we die as the result of our own sins.
 We were created upright, but bring on judgments by ourselves; the judgments reveal we are still accountable.
 The same Creator God who placed judgment on Adam and Eve is still on His throne.
 Thankfully, as offspring of Adam and Eve, we reap the benefit of the curse placed on the serpent, but we must also endure hardship of pain and suffering in our sanctification process.
 We learn that as we sin, we impact all people; sin is never committed in a vacuum.
 Thankfully, God has given us gifts, skills, and abilities to enable us to accomplish our responsibilities.
 Ironically, the original sin revolved around food; all of the Holy Days focus on food, including the Day of Atonement where fasting automatically carries our minds to food.
 We live in our ancestors, in the sense that Levi paid tithes through Abraham while still in his loins..
 We are all subject to the consequences of sin brought about by our first parents.
 The Edenic covenant was a radiant picture of joy and hope; we are all subject to the consequences of the failure of our parents to keep their part of the agreement.
 Like Adam and Eve, we are responsible for our part of the covenant.
 Everything, including ourselves, wears down by God's design, but those whom God has called out have been given a glimpse and

 Sometimes these sermons on the covenants may seem to run together but there is a step by step process that I am following.
 You may have to concentrate a bit in order to keep track, but please try to do so that you do not lose track of the continuity.
 I want you to turn to the New Testament to pick up a principle here in Romans 5.